Data-JA/Profile/README.md

 - Built a Bayesian Network model to illustrate and inform decision about the Sally Clark Appeal and Acquittal

-Digital Media and Social Networks _with Python_
-- Extracted Twitter’s APIs to gather social media data.
-- Network analysis on a random generated Erdős–Rényi Graph.
+Digital Media and Social Networks _with Python_ _Extracted Twitter’s APIs to gather social media data_ _Network analysis on a random generated Erdős–Rényi Graph_

 Data Analytics with Python
 * Prediction of next Tennis match win